BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 The primary task becomes observing user behavior.

 Even if Esposito speaks of switching the metaphor, her work goes deeper.
+The word *intelligence* has two different usage in language which are often confused.
+On the one hand we refer to the operational mode of the mind.
-The metaphor of *artificial intelligence* is so problematic because we do not know what *intelligence* exaclty is.
+But we have almost no idea what this *intelligence* exaclty is.
+On the other hand we think of information processing, take for example the term Central Intelligence Agency (CIA).
-Therefore, it is quite hard to theorize about *AI* and its impact which leads to these hyper-speculative predictions.
+Therefore, metaphor of *artificial intelligence* is so problematic which makes it hard to theorize about *AI* and its impact which leads to these hyper-speculative predictions.
-By using Luhmann's theory of communication, we might find better ways to talk about AI.
+By using Luhmann's theory of communication, we might clear the smoke and find more effective ways to talk about artificial intelligence.

 Esposito argues that we---the preachers of machine learning---do not reproduce human intelligence but rather social communication.
 Intelligence that emerges from conscious beings might not be needed or might even be an obstacle for the establishment of communication.
+Artificial communication (coupeling achines and psychic or social systems via language) can be more effective than intelligent communcation (coupeling psychic and social systems via language) but it can not be intelligent (refering to the first use of the word).
-In other words: That which might makes society more intelligent is not required to be intelligent.
+In other words: That which makes society more intelligent might not require to be intelligent.
 As described above, social systems have their own *systemic rational* and we might call them intelligent.

 Systems theory is useful because it focusses on communication itself.